-No letters of collaboration or support from anticipated users are allowed.
-If a proposal involves collaboration with scientists not at the lead institution, include only official letters of collaboration from participating organizations.
-Such letters should not contain endorsements or evaluation of the proposed project.
-Details about collaborative work to be done under this project should be included within the Project Description, not in the letter(s) of collaboration.
+(a) No letters of collaboration or support from anticipated users are allowed. (b) Include only official letter(s) from each of the participating organization(s).
+Such letter(s) should confirm participation, highlight major resources to be provided (no dollar amount), but cannot contain endorsements or evaluation of the proposed project.
+Details about work to be done under this project should be included within the Project Description, not in the letter(s) of collaboration.
 Limit: 5 pages (with no more than one letter per page).